 Everyone wants a happy ending.

-PS – I am hesitant to link to Maura’s blog because it contains a great deal of inaccurate (or blatently false) medical information.
-With this precaution, however, if you would like to read it – you can read it here.
+PS – Since this was published, Maura and her husband took down their blog so I am unable to link to it.
 For a good article on vaginal breech delivery, click here.
 And for people interested in where I got my mortality numbers, sources are linked here: Maternal death from birth, Skiing, White water kayaking, Hang gliding & skydiving.

 Photo credit: Helen Pickens Murphy